 Reviewing and analysing patent literature is crucial for any innovation-driven industry to avoid infringement, monitor competitors and importantly, drive innovation and R&D strategy.
 A recently granted patent owned by Warner Bros Entertainment, discloses their Nemesis system invention, an innovative method for generating unique storylines and opponents in video games based on user interaction and in-game choices.
 This invention has already been featured in Monolith Production’s Middle-Earth: Shadow of Mordor and Middle-earth: Shadow of War games, where the player battles Tolkien inspired Orc adversaries.
 The Nemesis system works well in this style of games because the player’s in-game choices are tracked and remembered by the system, weaving a complex story tied to an evolving hierarchy of non-playable characters that the player must defeat to topple the enemy “Overlord”.
+This definitely does seem to show the direction that gaming technology is heading, but many gamers have massive amounts of nostalgia for the experiences of old had on what are now retro consoles.
+There is somewhat of a resurgence in popularity for these sorts of games as people use Gamulator to emulate them on their modern systems and PCs.
+Retro gaming is a welcome break from the complexities of the offerings of today.

 Using the powerful global patent search database, PatBase, it is easy to locate the Nemesis system patent document by searching for the PatBase family number: FN=63664644.
 PatBase conveniently organises patent documents into families, ensuring that publications -whether they are applications or grants, are grouped in the platform and viewable as a single record.
 This effectively saves patent researchers time by removing duplicate records.
 All parts of a patent document can be viewed and exported in PatBase, simplifying the process of reviewing complex, technical, multi-paged patent documents and sharing these insights.